jpuopolo67/linuxdoc/README.md

 * VARNAME=VARVALUE to define a shell variable
 * export VARNAME makes VARNAME available in subshells
 * echo $VARNAME - display value of shell variable $VARNAME
+* set/unset - set and unset shell options
 * alias - define aliases
 * screen - manage multiple screens

 ### Directories & Files
+#### Directories
+* pwd - print working directory
+* ~ - refers to logged-in user's home directory
 * mkdir - make a directory (-p option for hierarchy)
-* pwd - print working directory
 * cd - change directory
-* rm - remove directories and files
+* rmdir - remove directory
+* ln - make a hard link (directly to inode) or symbolic link (to hard link)
-* ls - list files
+* ls - list files in directory and subdirectories
 * tree - display directories, subdirectories and files in a clear manner

-* touch - create empty file/update metadata
+#### Files
 * file - information about a file
 * cat, tac - display or concat files, tac does it in reverse
 * less - text viewer/pager
+* head, tail - show beginning/end of a file
+* touch - create empty file/update metadata
 * cp - copy files
 * mv - move or rename files
-* ln - make a hard link (directly to inode) or symbolic link (to hard link)
+* rm - remove files and directories
+* stat - displays information about a file or file system

+#### File & Text Processing
 * wc - word/line count
-* head - show beginning of file
-* tail - show end of file
 * cut - remove sections from each line of files
 * xxd - hex viewer
 * tr - translate characters
+* fmt - simple text formatter
+* join - join lines of two files on a common field
+* paste - merge lines of files
+* nl - number lines of files
+* od - octal (and other) dumper
+* pr - convert text files for printing
 * sort - sort files or streams, often used in pipes
+* uniq - report or omit repeated lines in a file
+* split - split a file into pieces
+* expand, unexpand - turns tabs->spaces and vice versa
 * tee - combines redirection and piping, i.e., write out + send as input to another command
 * gzip - most common compression utility
 * find - find files and directories by name, size, owner, etc.